 The circuits on this page are for an Infrared - Proximity Detector using the Vishay Electronics - TSOP4830 "IR Receiver Modules for Remote Control Systems".

-The detectors are designed for short range - reflected light operation but can also be used for 'broken beam' detection over short distances.
+The detectors are designed for short range - reflected light operation but can also be used for short range, 'broken beam' detection as well.

 This circuit was designed primarily for Between The Rails detection of model trains.